girliemac/send-sms/README.md

 Sign up at [Nexmo](https://nexmo.com) to get your own API keys and a virtual number.

-Create `config.js` in the root dir of the app.
+Create `config.js` in `/server`.
 The file should include the credentials.

 ```javascript
 module.exports = {